coinspect/learn-evm-attacks/test/Bridges/Wormhole/README.md

     }
 ```

-An attacker could have easily exploit this by initializing the proxy, then submitting a contract to upgrade.
-An evil contract would brick the proxy, locking Wormhole funds for ever.
+An attacker could have easily exploited this by initializing the proxy, then submitting a contract to upgrade.

+Because the **implementation contract** was not initialized, an attacker could have easily done so, becoming its owner.
+Now the attacker could make an upgrade, by calling `upgradeToAndCall` in the implementation.
+An evil contract submitted would brick not the proxy, but its logic implementation, locking Wormhole funds forever.

 ## Possible mitigations
 - Be careful when implementing proxy upgradability